GeorgiAtanasovA/C-Console-applications---study-programs/README.md

 C# Console applications -  study programs.
-There is GIF files, shows what the program doing.
+There is GIF files, shows what the programs doing.